 Relax in our heated swimming pool and slip into the tranquillity of rural life.
 Spacious comfortable cottage with indoor and outdoor play areas.
 Quiet but accessible location for Exeter and the M5.

-Barn conversion, 2 ensuite bedrooms or thatched 2 bedroom cottage in heart of the unspoilt Mid Devon countryside.
-Lots of walks, pubs, relax & unwind on this family farm.
-Covid-19 safe guidelines.
+17th C converted Barn 2 ensuite bedrooms, & a traditional thatched 2 bedroom cottage sleeps 5 in heart of the beautiful Mid Devon countryside.
+Lots of walks, pubs, relax & unwind on this family farm